chucho2/ConwaysGameOfLife/README.txt

 Users can zoom in and out with the UP arrow key and DOWN arrow key.

 There are 5 interesting presets to enjoy.

+The Game uses multi threading to assist in the smooth life and death animations of the cells.
+The cell groping class is designed to chunk the cell updates down into smaller groups every time the frame rate dips below 60, without ever using more than 9 threads.